ui5-antares/ui5-antares.github.io/docs/index.md

 [UI5_LICENSE_URL]: https://tools.hana.ondemand.com/developer-license-3_2.txt
 [ANTARES_URL]: #ui5-antares

-The UI5 Antares library is a custom SAPUI5 library comprising useful classes and methods, specifically designed to streamline the development process when working with OData V2 services.
+The UI5 Antares is a custom SAPUI5 library comprising useful classes and methods, specifically designed to streamline the development process when working with OData V2 services.

 !!! info

     UI5 Antares is developed in [TypeScript][TS_URL] and is compatible with both SAPUI5 JavaScript and SAPUI5 TypeScript applications.

-!!! warning
+!!! danger "Attention"

     This library utilizes the classes and components of the [SAPUI5][SAPUI5_URL] framework without modifying or copying the source code, which is licensed under the [SAP Developer License][UI5_LICENSE_URL].
 It is important to carefully review the [SAP Developer License][UI5_LICENSE_URL] terms and conditions, as well as adhere to the restrictions set forth therein when using the [UI5 Antares][ANTARES_URL] library.